-18. Negative Welding Output Terminal
+17. Negative Welding Output Terminal

-The negative welding terminal is used to connect the welding output of the power source to the appropriate welding accessory such as the MIG torch (via the MIG torch polarity lead), TIG torch or work lead.
-Negative welding current flows to the power source via this heavy duty Dinse type terminal.
+The negative welding terminal is used to connect the welding output of the power source to the appropriate welding accessory such as the 4RX Wirefeeder (via interconnection lead), TIG Torch or work lead.
+Negative welding current flows to the power source via this Dinse type terminal.
 It is essential, however, that the male plug is inserted and turned securely to achieve a sound electrical connection.